InterLymph hierarchical classification platform for i-CLASSi

 3. James R. Cerhan (Department of Quantitative Health Sciences, Mayo Clinic, Rochester, MN, USA)

-4. Karin E. Smedby (Dept of Medicine Solna, Division of Clinical Epidemiology, Karolinska Institutet, and Dept of Hematology, Karolinska University Hospital, Stockholm, Sweden)
+4. Karin E. Smedby (Karolinska Institutet and Karolinska University Hospital, Stockholm, Sweden)

-5. Arjan Diepstra (Department of Pathology and Medical Biology, University of Groningen, University Medical Center Groningen, Groningen, The Netherlands)
+5. Arjan Diepstra (University Medical Center Groningen, Groningen, The Netherlands)

 6. InterLymph Consortium Pathology and Survival Working Group